 One last thing:

 If you live with depression and/or anxiety, please get the help you need.
 Reach out to the people who’re trained to deal with what you’re going through.
 You can’t do it alone, and you shouldn’t do it alone.
 Take therapy if you need to.
 Go on medication if you need to.
 Get a coach (hello!) if you need to.
-Find Jesus or Buddha or God if you need to.
+Find God if you need to.
 Do what you need to.

 If you know someone who’s depressed and/or living with anxiety, empathise.
 Let them know that they’re not alone, they’re not broken, and they don’t need fixing.
 Let them know how much you care.
 Let them know how much they matter.